Survivor-Centred Visual Narratives

 Thank you to the UBC’s Public Humanities Hub team for co-hosting

-and faciliating this webinar!
+and facilitating this webinar!

 Webinar and public debut of ‘Two Roses’: Arts Based Storytelling and the Holocaust – July 15, 2025